openturns/openturns/paper/paper.md

 stochastic processes), sampling, functional algebra, uncertainty propagation, sensitivity analysis, reliability, optimization, inverse problems, and surrogate modeling.
 Validated and well-documented methods are essential for teaching, academic research, and industrial applications.
 However, many probabilistic modeling libraries are domain-specific—focusing on fields such as mechanical engineering, computational fluid dynamics, or hydrology—which limits the sharing of best practices.
 This underscores the need for a general-purpose, cross-disciplinary framework for probabilistic modeling.

+# State of the field

 Other Python packages exist for Monte Carlo sampling and other numerical methods [@virtanen2020scipy],